The Easy Way to write a Small Business Plan for a Bank Loan

 • What research have you done that makes you believe that your business will succeed? (demographics, etc.)

-Section 2: This section is all about you or your staff.
-In it, you'll discuss who the key people are that will be involved in your business.
-Be sure to sell yourself first (if you are going to be the main employee), then list the others involved and their relevant information.
+⭐ Section 2: This section is all about you or your staff.
+You'll discuss who the key people are that will be involved in your business.
+Be sure to sell yourself first (if you are going to be the main employee) and then list the others involved and their relevant information.

 • Who are you and your people?

-• What relevant experience and education do they have that would make them competant and able to help you run this business?
+• What relevant experience and education do they have that would make them competent and able to help you run this business?

 • What is their job responsibility in your business?